scalawithcats/scala-with-cats/src/pages/monoids/instance-selection.md

 instead of the monoid for integer addition?

-Cats currently has no mechanism for selecting alternative instances, though this is may change in the future.
+Cats currently has no mechanism for selecting alternative instances, though this may change in the future.

 We can always define or import a type class instance into the local scope.
 This will take precedence